michael-eddy/mcat/README.md

   Render Markdown or HTML files into images.

 * 🖼️ **Inline Image/Videos**
-  Display images/videos *inside* your terminal using protocols like Kitty, iTerm, or Sixel.
+  Display images/videos *inside* your terminal using protocols like Kitty, iTerm, or Sixel (with tmux support!).

-* 🌐 **Handles URLs too!**
+* 🌐 **Handles URLs and Stdin too!**
-  View Images/Videos/Document from a URL in your terminal (or save them)
+  You don't have to save things locally in your PC to use mcat!

 * 🔗 **Concatenate Images and Video too!**
   Concatenate videos of the same format (time concat) and Concatenate images by stacking them horizontal or vertical(default)

-* 💃🏻 **Automatic Styling for HTML**
+* 💃🏻 **Style-able**
-  automatically inject styles into the HTML to make the image cooler!
+  Contains different themes to fit your taste

 ## ⬇️ Installation
 ```sh